edereynaldesaintmichel/stateful_gpt/README.md

 It should be noted, though, that even accounting for the compute overhead, the stateful transfomrer outperforms the base architecture for very shallow transformers.
 Hence the "**partial**" failure mentioned above.
 You can test this by setting n_layers = 2 in the stateful_gpt.py training script.

 Also, for a fully trained Stateful Transformer, Norm(enrichment) ~ Norm(token_embeddings) * 0.2, meaning that some information indeed flows through the recurrent connection.
-It's just not worth the training overhead, in most cases.
+It's just not worth the compute overhead, in most cases.